dmbarbour/glas/docs/GlasApps.md

 If an application implements 'rpc' it may receive remote procedure calls (RPC).

-        rpc : (MethodRef, UserArg) -> [rpc.cb, sys] Result
+        rpc : (MethodRef, UserArg) -> [callback, sys] Result

 The UserArg and Result values are exchanged with the caller.
-Optionally, limited interaction may be supported via algebraic effects, an 'rpc.cb' callback.
+Optionally, limited interaction may be supported as a callback via algebraic effects.
 The MethodRef is instead a runtime parameter, relating to how RPC is registered and published.
 The runtime will map between local use of MethodRef and external use of GUIDs or URLs.

 RPC must be configured.
 The simplest solution is to declare a static API via application settings.
 Alternatively, settings could specify a MethodRef to fetch a dynamic API.
 Either way, I propose to organize RPC methods into 'objects' that are published to different registries based on trust and roles.

 A prospective caller will query for RPC objects matching an interface and metadata.

-        TBD - caller API
+*Note:* One point I'm still uncertain of is whether we should support 'stateful' subscription for RPC objects, or a more reactive query.
+I suspect the stateful approach would be more efficient but would result in applications that don't adapt easily to open systems and disruption.
+Can we mitigate the performance hit?
+Incremental computing may help.

+* `sys.rpc.*` - discover and invoke RPC resources
+  *

 To enhance performance, I hope to support annotation-guided code distribution.
 The 'rpc' method can be partially evaluated based on MethodRef, then have some code extracted for evaluation at the caller.
 A caller can similarly forward part of the callback code and continuation.
 These optimizations would mitigate performance pressures, supporting simplified remote APIs.

-## Shared State

-It is useful to understand shared state in terms of remote procedure calls to another application that maintains state on behalf of its clients.
-The runtime could provide a built-in implementation, but we'll still treat it as remote.
-The API should support transactions, structured data, and content-addressed storage.
-Compared to application state, shared state requires some design work around garbage collection, security, accounting, and open extension.

 ## Graphical User Interface?
 Defer.